 Don’t always boss around: Kids like to be free.
 It’s an intrinsic part of their nature.
 While it’s good to set rules for them, it’s not recommended to boss them around in whatever they do.
 Setting them free to do what they want is equally important for them to learn by themselves.

-Parenthood makes you realise your potential and informs you about your weaknesses.
+Parenthood makes you realize your potential and informs you about your weaknesses.
 It is only with time that one can become a parent that he or she will be proud of.
-Of course this perfectness is not achieved overnight.
+Of course, this perfectness is not achieved overnight.
 So just sit back and make the most of this long, beautiful journey.